 EBITDA is specified as a non-gaap measure in these interim financial statements (there is no IFRS standard for EBITDA specification).
 The Group considers EBITDA to be an important indicator of its economic performance.
-EBITDA is calculated as total revenues minues certain operating expenses, as shown above.
+EBITDA is calculated as total revenues minues certain operating expenses, as shown in Consolidated Statement of Comprehensive Income.